 3. Spooky treats party

 Seasonal foods and ingredients, such as apple-and pumpkin-flavored everything, is one of the best and most sentimental parts about fall.
 If you’re having a small gathering, encourage each person to pick out their favorite Halloween-themed treat or snack and make it as a group.
-If you’re hosting a larger gathering, have each family bring one or two of their family’s favorite Halloween-themed treats to share with the whole group.
+If you’re hosting a larger gathering, have each family bring one or two of their family’s favorite Halloween desserts to share with the whole group.

 4. Black, white and orange party